usoop/FCM-Sketch-simulator/README.md

 - `make clean` : it cleans all `*.out` files.

 To run the evaluation, you can simply run `./[Solution].out` which shows the results in terms of evaluation metrics (e.g., ARE, AAE, ...).
+For example, to run FCM-Sketch, use the command `./fcmsketch.out`.

 ### Sample trace